-Unfortunately, we encounter a number of problems when the list is empty, or when the current position is at an end of the list.
+We encounter a number of potential special cases when the list is empty, or when the current position is at an end of the list.
 In particular, when the list is empty we have no element for head, tail, and curr to point to.
-One solution is to implement a number of special cases in the implementations for insert and remove.
-This increases code complexity, making it harder to understand, and thus increases the chance of introducing a programming bug.
+Implementing special cases for insert and remove increases code complexity, making it harder to understand, and thus increases the chance of introducing a programming bug.

-These special cases can be eliminated by implementing linked lists with a special header node as the first node of the list.
+These special cases can be eliminated by implementing linked lists with an additional header node as the first node of the list.
 This header node is a link node like any other, but its value is ignored and it is not considered to be an actual element of the list.
 The header node saves coding effort because we no longer need to consider special cases for empty lists or when the current position is at one end of the list.
 The cost of this simplification is the space for the header node.
 However, there are space savings due to smaller code size, because statements to handle the special cases are omitted.
 In practice, this reduction in code size typically saves more space than that required for the header node, depending on the number of lists created.
-Figure 4.6 shows the state of an initialized or empty list when using a header node.
-Figure 4.7 shows the insertion example of Figure 4.5 using a header node and the convention that curr points to the node preceding the current node.
+Figure 4.7 shows the state of an initialized or empty list when using a header node.